8 Reasons why your skin is breaking out

 child reading the bible.
 Capital Femme faith-based self-care/skincare.
 Christian skincare.
 Glow with faith.
 1 Corinthians 6:19-20.
 Busy professional women.
 Realtors and real estate agents.
 Clean skincare.

-Have you ever looked in the mirror and felt like something deeper was missing—beyond the dark circles and breakouts?
+But have you ever looked in the mirror and felt like something deeper was missing?

 From now on, this blog will be a space where faith meets skincare.
-Offering insights into faith-based skincare and self-care practices as a whole.
+Offering insights into faith-based skincare and self-care practices.
 You’re invited into this shift, and here’s why it matters.

 This blog first began in May 2022.
 While skincare wasn’t the original focus, the heart behind it has always been about taking care of yourself.
 Faith in Christ has always been a part of that foundation, and now, you’ll see it more clearly woven into our Christian skincare content.